 Flat Panel Cabinets

-Flat panel cabinets are on trend for minimalist and modern designs.
-No extra groves and insets makes them quick to clean and less likely to build up dust and grease.
-If you choose to go all in with the flat look by omitting knobs and pulls entirely, be careful when choosing the finish; you want something that won’t show fingerprints from use.
+Flat-panel cabinets are on-trend for minimalist and modern designs.
+No extra groves and insets make them quick to clean and less likely to build up dust and grease.
+If you choose to go all-in with the flat look by omitting knobs and pulls entirely, be careful when choosing the finish; you want something that won’t show fingerprints from use.

 Choose Your Countertop Material Wisely